Renatito122/CM_98380/README.md

-# TQS_98380
+# CM_98380
-Teste e Qualidade de Software 2021/22
+Computação Móvel 2022/23

-Repository with the practical labs of Software Testing and Quality Control
+Repository with the practical labs of Mobile Computing

 ## Authors